app-generator/fastapi-soft-ui-dashboard/docs/how-to-secure-api.md

-# How the API is secured
+# How the API is Secured

 The application is secured using jwt, or `json web tokens`.
 Communicating to the api that you are authorized occurs in two ways, differing on whether you're manually making requests or trying to access pages that require authentication.